Emmanuelomuyamatthew/Smart-Market-Insights/README.md

 ## Overview
 Smart Market Insights (SMI) is a mobile-powered data project designed to help local traders make smarter inventory and pricing decision s using basic data analytics and AI tools

+This project was created as part of the 3MTT Knowledge Showcase (May 2025) using only a smartphone.

+---

+## Problem Statement
+Local market traders in towns like Owo often make decisions without data — leading to poor sales, overstocking, or underpricing.
+Many have no access to tools that can help them understand buying trends and pricing behavior.

 [Link to Project](https://drive.google.com/drive/folders/1me4biRTqdg7vSF7Sk7otqdm3je9AID5j)